-- Higher doses of liposomal amphotericin B (7.5-10 mg/kg IV daily) may be considered for patients who are not improving, recognizing the potential for increased nephrotoxicity on this higher dose. - Avoid the routine use of intrathecal amphotericin B formulations, because of limited data on their use and associated toxicities. - Providers should give voriconazole in addition to liposomal amphotericin B, preferably at an initial dose of 6 mg/kg IV every 12 hours for two doses, then 4mg/kg IV every 12 hours thereafter.
-These doses are recommended because ensuring adequate penetration of voriconazole into the CNS is critical. - Therapeutic drug monitoring for voriconazole serum concentrations is recommended to ensure appropriate dosing. - A blood specimen for serum voriconazole trough level measurement should be collected on the 5th day of voriconazole treatment (and at least weekly thereafter), and the dose of voriconazole should be adjusted based on this trough level, aiming for a trough level range of 4 to 5 micrograms per milliliter (mcg/ml).
-Serum voriconazole trough levels greater than 5 mcg/ml should be avoided because of the risk of neurotoxicity and other drug-related adverse events. - Regular monitoring of serum voriconazole trough levels once per week should occur for the initial 4 to 6 weeks of voriconazole treatment and when dose adjustments are made.
-Dose adjustments should be made as needed to maintain serum voriconazole trough levels within the range of 4 to 5 mcg/ml. - In most situations it is suggested that patients should be started on intravenous (IV) voriconazole.
-If the provider wants to transition patients initially treated with IV voriconazole to oral voriconazole, this should be done only after a patient is clinically stable or improving, as long as no contraindications to oral therapy exist. - Although it is recommended that most patients with CNS infections be started on IV voriconazole, patients with mild disease who can take oral voriconazole as prescribed and who are able to be monitored closely may be started on oral voriconazole at the provider's discretion.
+- Intrathecal amphotericin B formulations has been used in certain refractory cases during the current outbreak.
+Consultation with an infectious diseases expert with previous experience on intrathecal amphotericin B administration is recommended if that therapeutic modality is recommended.
+If an expert is not locally available, please contact the CDC or local health department to arrange for a consultation. - Providers should give voriconazole, preferably at an initial dose of 6 mg/kg IV every 12 hours for two doses.
+These doses are recommended because ensuring adequate penetration of voriconazole into the CNS is critical. - Therapeutic drug monitoring for voriconazole serum concentrations is recommended to ensure appropriate dosing. - A blood specimen for serum voriconazole trough level measurement should be collected on the 5th day of voriconazole treatment (and at least weekly thereafter), and the dose of voriconazole should be adjusted based on this trough level, aiming for a minimum trough level range of 4 to 5 micrograms per milliliter (mcg/ml) or a higher trough level if the patient can tolerate it. - Regular monitoring of serum voriconazole trough levels once per week should occur for the initial 4 to 6 weeks of voriconazole treatment and when dose adjustments are made.
+Dose adjustments should be made as needed to maintain serum voriconazole trough levels within the minimum range of 4 to 5 mcg/ml, or higher if the patient can tolerate it. - In most situations it is suggested that patients should be started on intravenous (IV) voriconazole. - Although it is recommended that most patients with CNS infections be started on IV voriconazole, patients with mild disease who can take oral voriconazole as prescribed and who are able to be monitored closely may be started on oral voriconazole at the provider's discretion.
 Patients on oral voriconazole should be treated with a dose of 400 mg (6mg/kg) every 12 hours given on an empty stomach, with monitoring of serum voriconazole trough levels as above and dose adjustment as necessary.
-The target range for serum voriconazole trough levels (4 to 5 mcg/ml) is readily achievable using the oral form of the drug but may require a slightly higher dose and may take longer to achieve if unforeseen problems with gastrointestinal intolerance or poor absorption are encountered. - Providers and patients should be aware of and monitor for potential adverse effects of voriconazole, including (but not limited to) hepatic toxicity and neurotoxicity.
+The target range for serum voriconazole trough levels (minimum of 4 to 5 mcg/ml) is readily achievable using the oral form of the drug but may require a slightly higher dose and may take longer to achieve if unforeseen problems with gastrointestinal intolerance or poor absorption are encountered. - Providers and patients should be aware of and monitor for potential adverse effects of voriconazole, including (but not limited to) hepatic toxicity and neurotoxicity.
 Liver function tests should be closely monitored.
-The occurrence of hallucinations is normal in the first 3 days of therapy, but persistence may be
+The occurrence of hallucinations is normal in the first 3 days of therapy, but persistence may be an indication of neurotoxicity and elevated serum voriconazole levels and should prompt collection of a blood specimen for serum voriconazole trough level measurement and voriconazole dose adjustment.